Adobe-Consulting-Services/adobe-consulting-services.github.io/_acs-aem-commons/features/deprecated/xss-functions/index.md

 ## Why is the deprecated?

-Since AEM 6.0, you should be developing using HTL which auto-XSS protects.
-Manually using the XSS APIs is a deprecated approach to presentation layer development.
+Since AEM 6.0, HTL (which auto-XSS protects) is the preferred over JSP, thus this feature which directly supports use of JSP's is deprecated.

 ## Purpose